 - Gather students and begin a discussion about choosing an animal research topic.

 - For this lesson we have provided two pages where students can individually brainstorm the animals they are interested in.
-You can circulate the room during this process to have short conferences with each student and help them to make choices.

 Lesson 5: Good Places to Find Information about an Animal